Is Hearthstone Mercenaries going to be too expensive? Are players right to complain about its seemingly high cost?

 And despite that fact, three Mercenaries bundles were added to the in-game shop — some costing as much as $50.

-We still don’t know what value Mercenaries packs will contain.
-We have no idea how much money we’ll need to spend to stay competitive in that mode.
+Although we know what will be contained in Mercenaries packs, as well as what their cost will be in in-game gold, we still don’t know how much they’ll cost in real money — which means we have no idea how much money we’ll need to spend to stay up to date in that mode.
 So we can’t realistically infer whether that $50 purchase is worthwhile or not.
 What’s more, if we assume that Mercenaries packs offer roughly the same value as Constructed packs do — a fair assumption — we’re looking at doubling our Hearthstone spending if we want to play both modes competitively.

 Battlegrounds: a perfect example of a fun game mode, or a “failed” monetization opportunity?